A Study of the Experimental Combination of Chemotherapy, Bevacizumab, and/or Atezolizumab For Metastatic Colorectal Cancer

 - Patients with asymptomatic treated CNS metastases may be enrolled, provided all eligibility criteria are met, as well as the following:

-- Radiographic demonstration of improvement upon the completion of CNS-directed therapy and no evidence of interim progression between the completion of CNS-directed therapy and the screening radiographic study
+- No radiographic demonstration and no evidence of interim progression between the completion of CNS-directed therapy and the screening radiographic study

 - No stereotactic radiation or whole-brain radiation within 28 days prior to randomization